-Here are 10 things to know about how the Eagles’ defense matches up with the Cowboys’ offense.
+From draft positioning to the future of the Eagles’ secondary, here are 10 things to know about how the Birds’ defense matches up with the Panthers’ offense.

 If nothing else, Eagles players have stayed on message over the past two seasons.
 They entered the 2011 campaign bullish about the assembled talent (along with just about everybody else).
 And, despite an 11-15 record since, some continue to tout the team’s potency.

 As the 3-7 Eagles get set to take on the 2-8 Panthers in a showdown of the two worst teams in the NFC, here is a “best-0f” compilation of quotes that prove confidence is not the issue on this club.